Skip to content

 Gain critical knowledge and improve outreach even with the basic metrics

-By analyzing even just basic metrics such as open rates, who viewed your offer, content usage, and share rates, you can identify the strengths and weaknesses of your content and make changes accordingly.
-These metrics provide critical information about the prospect’s interests, who the decision-makers involved are, and any possible barriers to sales.
+By analyzing even just basic metrics such as open rates, who viewed your offer, content usage, and share rates, you'll know for sure which content resonates with your prospect.
+These metrics offer crucial insights into their interests, identify the decision-makers involved, and reveal any potential obstacles to closing the deal.

 Sales teams can use this information to adjust and improve their outreach, and even reach out to buyers in advance.
-You ultimately create a better buyer experience and increase engagement when you understand what resonates and what does not.
+You ultimately create a better buyer experience and increase engagement when you understand what is relevant and what is not.

 From tracking the engagement of your emails to analyzing the open rates and usage of your presentations, there are numerous metrics, tools, and data points out there.
-These can help you gain valuable insights into the effectiveness of your sales content.
+We recommend using the metrics mentioned above to help you gain get well-rounded insights into your sales content effectiveness.

-How to Utilize Sales Content Analytics to Develop Your Collateral?
+How to Utilize Sales Content Analytics to Develop Your Content

-Resonant and relevant sales content is critical to sales success.
+Compelling and tailored sales content is the key ingredient to your success in sealing the deal.
 And improving it doesn’t have to be complicated.
-Regular assessment and improvement of sales content performance will help you close more deals and stay ahead of the competition.
+Regular assessment and improvement of sales content effectiveness ensures you maintain relevance with your prospect.

-Here are 3 ways to leverage insights from sales content analytics:
+Here are 3 ways to you can leverage insights to develop your content:

-Segmenting your audience is about grouping your target audience into smaller groups based on their shared characteristics or behaviors.
+Segmenting your audience means grouping your target audience into smaller groups based on their shared characteristics or behaviors.

 Segmentation is key to creating and sharing content that resonates

 Segmenting your buyers takes a conscious understanding of their shared intentions, pain points, or behaviors.
-This way, you can tailor your messaging to each specific segment and really hit the mark when it comes to your content resonating with your audience.
+And understanding this can guide you to tailor your messaging to each specific segment and really hit the mark when it comes to your content resonating with your audience.

-When you have your buyers segmented and content bases set, you can evaluate the actual behaviors of these segments and improve with these metrics.
-This may mean doing content comparisons, adding more visual elements, or simply improving the tone of your content.
+When you have your buyers segmented and content base set, you can evaluate the actual behaviors of these segments and improve with these metrics.
+This may mean conducting content comparisons, adding more visual elements, or simply improving the tone of your content.

 See how buyers react to content you share with them